ForgottenBeast/wordpress_tor_letsencrypt_ansible/README.md

 * *wp_db_restore* restore data from backups only for db
 * *wp_deploy* deploy wordpress container with db
 * *show_onion* display onion url when tor_hh is enabled
+* *wp_renew* Use when it's time to renew your certificate while using cloudflare firewall rules.
+Pause your site on cloudflare first then run those tasks.

 ---
 # DANGEROUS TAGS